 Packages: Voyage 2,

-Students will use engineering principles to design and construct an aerospace vehicle in order to complete a specific challenge.
+Students will use engineering principles to design to complete a specific challenge.
 NGSS standards: 3-5-ETS1, MS-ETS1, HS-ETS1.
 Addresses 21st century essential skills.

 Grade Level/s: